shettyom28/Qualcomm-Schloraship-2024/README.md

 This project requires a Firebase service account key to write to Firestore.
 That key file should **never** be pushed to GitHub or any public location — it grants full read/write access to the database.
 Keep it local and reference it only through the `FIREBASE_CRED_PATH` environment variable, as shown above.

-## License

-Add a license of your choice (e.g. MIT) if you plan to share this project publicly.